Rules for Support Vehicles

 The KCIBR event is a bike relay race that allows for solo, two, four and eight-person teams.
 The event takes place on the Haines Highway over 240 kilometres between Haines Junction, YT and Haines, Alaska (the event course), and traverses a variety of topography including steep hill climbs and descents.
 Weather conditions can vary along the event course including high winds, rain, cold and heat.

 At a minimum, participants should be physically fit and prepared to encounter varied terrain and weather conditions.
 Participants must also be prepared and equipped to deal with first aid, weather and motor vehicle emergencies in a remote location along the event course.
+If you are to, please carry a bear spray in your vehicle.

 Support vehicles are permitted to assist riders throughout the race.
 Please follow these simple rules to ensure that riders and drivers have an enjoyable race.